-We are a community-based, not-for-profit Kentucky LLC focused on safeguarding the architectural and cultural treasures bequeathed to us by our forebearers.
-We operate through the involvement of a growing national network of volunteers.
-We work with these individuals and organizations to (1) organize information campaigns, (2) staff emergency lectures, and/or (3) coordinate in-depth strategy sessions that generate action plans empowering citizens to save our landmarks from the wrecking ball.
-To that end, we (4) coach audiences on fiduciary wherewithal for property owners tempted to sell out while we (5) publicly call to account institutional stewards who aim to facilitate the degradation and/or destruction of their people's historical monuments.
+We are a community-based, not-for-profit LLC focused on safeguarding the architectural and cultural treasures bequeathed to us by our forebearers.
+Founded in Kentucky in 2017 and relocated in 2025 to Washington, D.C., we operate through the involvement of a growing national network.
+We work with these individuals and organizations to (1) develop information campaigns, (2) staff emergency lectures, and/or (3) coordinate in-depth strategy sessions that generate action plans empowering citizens to save our landmarks from the wrecking ball.
+To that end, we (4) coach audiences on fiduciary wherewithal for property owners tempted to sell out while we (5) publicly call to account institutional stewards who aim to facilitate the degradation and/or destruction of their people's historical monuments and other assets.

 Executive Director Amos N. Jones was particularly impressed with the full-house turnout for his first-ever Emergency Lecture.
 Held in his individual capacity, this unique offering took place on Friday September 22, 2017, at the historically and architecturally significant Main Street Baptist Church of Lexington, Ky.
 From the title "The Slavery-Era Churches of Lexington: Law and Politics of the Past, Present, and Future," Jones expressed an intention of sponsoring similar lectures throughout the country.
 Through the expansion of the ATHP, this goal will be promptly actualized.